cyclexuxu/Memories/README.md

 # Memories

-A social media MERN application that allows you to post interesting events that happened in your live!
+A social media MERN application that allows you to post interesting events that happened in your life!